mlibrary/about-amherst/src/content/news/2023-05-24-summer-2023-newsletter-awards-reviews-and-intern-updates.md

 ---
 templateKey: news
 title: "Summer 2023 Newsletter: Awards, Reviews, and Intern Updates"
-summary: "Writing in Time wins the Finneran Award from the Society for Textual Scholarship; Studies into Darkness nominated for the Association of University Presses Book, Jacket, and Journal Show; more news below! "
+summary: Read the latest from ACP
 date: 2023-05-24T15:11:46.939Z
 ---
 ### *Writing in Time* wins 2023 Richard J. Finneran Award for the best book about editorial theory or practice